veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a): There is a relationship between winning and the number of doubles in a game.

-FINDING: We reject the hypothesis that winning is not related to number of doubles hit in a game
+`FINDING`: We reject the hypothesis that winning is not related to number of doubles hit in a game

 ### Hypothesis 7: Is winning related to the number of bases that were obtained by being walked by the pitcher?